ibm-cloud-docs/key-protect/manage-dual-auth.md

 |region|**Required**.
 The region abbreviation, such as `us-south` or `eu-gb`, that represents the geographic area where your {{site.data.keyword.keymanagementserviceshort}} instance resides.<br><br>For more information, see [Regional service endpoints](/docs/key-protect?topic=key-protect-regions#service-endpoints).|
 |IAM_token|**Required**.
 Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the IAM token, including the Bearer value, in the curl request.<br><br>For more information, see [Retrieving an access token](/docs/key-protect?topic=key-protect-retrieve-access-token).|
 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.<br><br>For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
-{: caption="Table 2.
-Describes the variables that are needed to update a dual authorization policy with the  {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to update a dual authorization policy with the  {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 A successful request returns a `200 OK` response with dual authorization policy details for your key.
 The following JSON object shows an example response.